 I got the friend that I was looking for!

-Shayla needed a dog house because as much as I love her, she still lives outside, keeping a small house clean when you have four little kids is more than enough for me.
+Shayla needed a dog house because as much as I love her, she still lives outside, keeping a small farmhouse clean when you have four little kids is more than enough for me.

 I was looking around the homestead and decided to use a couple of the barrels I had laying around.
-A friend gave them to me for free a couple of years ago and I never really put them to good use.
+A friend gave them to me for free a couple of years ago and I never really put them to good use (I did build a beehive from one of them, thigh).

 Since those are the ones without the removable top I am sure you’ll be able to find them on Craigslist for very little money.